strategineer/personal-website/README.md

 - give the random button a bit of a left margin
 - change the button ordering so that the blog is on the right then tools then cocktails then food
 - implement a single button menu on mobile that expands vertically into a few more buttons
+- flip the post paginator previous and next buttons, they make more sense that way

 # Ideas